USCbiostats/fmcmc/README.md

 }
 ```

-Notice that the function has more than 1 argument, in this case, `p`,
+Notice that the function has more than one argument, in this case, `p`,
-which is the vector of parameters, `X.` and `y.`, which hold the data of
+the vector of parameters, `X.` and `y.`, the data of our model.
-our model.

 Let’s do a first run of the MCMC algorithm using the function of the
 same name (first, load the package, of course):